Risk-Sensitive Model Predictive Control: Introduction

 \subsection{Related work}

-\paragraph{LEQR\pp} The basic \emph{linear quadratic regulator} (LQR) problem is to control a linear dynamical system to minimize the expected value of a sum of quadratic stage costs.
-The \emph{certainty-equivalence principle} states that ignoring the stochastic noise, solving the optimal planning problem, and then applying the optimal first input results in an optimal control policy \cite[\S 3.1]{bertsekas2017dynamic}.
-Furthermore, the optimal state and input trajectories describe the mean trajectories under such an optimal policy.
+\paragraph{Certainty equivalence for LEQR\pp} The basic \emph{linear quadratic regulator} (LQR) problem is to control a linear dynamical system with an additive disturbance to minimize the expected value of a sum of quadratic stage costs.
+The \emph{certainty equivalence principle} (CEP) states that ignoring the stochastic noise, solving the optimal planning problem, and then applying the optimal first input results in an optimal control policy \cite[\S 3.1]{bertsekas2017dynamic}.
+Furthermore, the planned state and input trajectories describe the mean trajectories under such an optimal policy.

-The LEQR problem changes the expectation to a risk-sensitive certainty equivalent operator, \ie, we minimize the expected value of an exponential function of the cost.
-The certainty equivalent principle for LQR can be extended to LEQR.
-In this case, the planning problem is a two-player game between the planner and `nature' \cite[\S 10.2]{whittle1990risk}.
-In the risk-averse case, this game is adversarial, while in the risk-seeking case, it is cooperative.
+The LEQR problem swaps out the expectation operator for a risk-sensitive certainty equivalent operator, \ie, we minimize the expected value of an exponential function of the total cost.
+Whittle describes a \emph{risk-sensitive} certainty equivalence principle (RS-CEP) for LEQR, in which the deterministic planning problem is a two-player game between the planner and ``nature'' \cite[\S 10.2]{whittle1990risk}.
+For risk-\emph{averse} LEQR, this game is adversarial, while for risk-\emph{seeking} LEQR, it is cooperative.
+More specifically, nature chooses a value of the disturbance that trades off pessimism (or optimism) with plausibility, and the planner optimizes accordingly.
+The (risk-neutral) CEP for LQR is the special case in which we are not optimistic or pessimistic, and therefore nature selects the most plausible values for the disturbance.
+(An example of a similar risk-averse CEP can be found in \cite{moehle2021certainty}.)

-\paragraph{Model predictive control\pp} Model predictive control (MPC) is a heuristic control policy that applies the certainty-equivalence principle beyond where it is theoretically justified, to the case of non-quadratic (but often convex) stage cost functions \cite[\S 4.3]{bertsekas2017dynamic}.
-An MPC policy first forecasts the future noise, and then solves a (deterministic) convex optimization problem using this noise forecast.
-MPC policies are not optimal in general, but typically have excellent practical performance.
-MPC is also discussed in detail in \cite{kwon2006receding, borrelli2017predictive}.
+\paragraph{Model Predictive Control\pp} Model predictive control (MPC) is a heuristic technique that applies the certainty-equivalence principle beyond where it is theoretically justified, \eg, to problems with non-quadratic stage cost functions \cite[\S 4.3]{bertsekas2017dynamic}.
+An MPC policy replaces all uncertain quantities with estimates, then solves the resulting (deterministic) optimal planning problem.
+This is not optimal in general, but typically yields excellent practical performance.
+In some contexts, MPC is also called \emph{certainty-equivalent control} or \emph{receding-horizon control}; see \cite{kwon2006receding, borrelli2017predictive}.